Category: Season Preview (Page 2 of 10)

 Cheshunt

-Two years ago, Cheshunt reached their highest level of football after promotions either side of the abandoned covid campaigns.
+Three years ago, Cheshunt reached their highest level of football after promotions either side of the abandoned covid campaigns.
 Twice up through the playoffs, the Ambers won the Isthmian Division One South Central final then the Isthmian Premier final.
-The Hertfordshire side spent just one season in the National South before relegation and almost suffered the same fate last term.
-Luckily, they avoided a drop to division one, where they have historically spent many a year.
+The Hertfordshire side spent just one season in the National South before relegation and almost suffered the same fate the campaign afterwards.
+Luckily, they avoided a drop to division one and improved on their previous finish last time out.

 F.A Trophy: 3rd Qualifying Round